What does "net zero emissions" actually mean?

 One promising type of carbon removal technology is direct air capture (DAC).
 DAC technologies remove CO₂ from the air.
 The CO₂ is then permanently stored in the ground or re-used elsewhere.

 Airlines and travel industry groups are now partnering with direct air capture solutions.
-For example, United Airlines is in 1PointFive, a project to build an industrial-sized direct air capture plant in the US.
-In addition, the initiative is partnering with Swiss startup to encourage world travelers to support carbon removal.
+For example, United Airlines is making a multimillion-dollar investment in 1PointFive, a project to build an industrial-sized direct air capture plant in the US.
+In addition, the Tomorrow’s Air initiative is partnering with Swiss startup Climeworks to encourage world travelers to support carbon removal.

 Switching to rail travel

 At the individual level, travelers can always opt for more eco-friendly methods of travel when possible.
-For example, would emit 118 kg of CO₂ (or 265 kg of CO₂e) per passenger by plane, but only 43 kg of CO₂ per passenger by train.
+For example, a journey from London to Madrid would emit 118 kg of CO₂ (or 265 kg of CO₂e) per passenger by plane, but only 43 kg of CO₂ per passenger by train.

 Carbon offsetting